 CVI Collaborative Advisor

-Aqeela Sherrills serves as Advisor to the Community Violence Intervention Collaborative.
+Aqeela Sherrills (he/him) serves as Advisor to the Community Violence Intervention Collaborative.
 Anchored and led by Hyphen, this multi-sector initiative seeks to strengthen and scale community-led strategies to increase public safety through training and technical assistance to community organizations in 15 jurisdictions, as well as engagement of the White House and administration, 15 municipalities, community experts, and philanthropic leaders in joint learning and collaboration.

 Sherrills is an expert on victim services and community-based public safety.
 As an advisor to Mayor Ras Baraka of Newark, NJ since 2014, he built out the city's community-based public safety initiative, which cut the homicide rate in half in its first five years.
 Sherrills also serves as the Senior Advisor to the Alliance for Safety and Justice’s Shared Safety Initiative.